bigmlcom/bigmler/docs/index.rst

                                     It's allowed values are ``smart``,
                                     ``statistical`` and ``no-pruning``
+                                    The default value is ``smart`` --missing-strategy STRATEGY         The strategy applied predicting when a missing value is found in a model split.
+                                    It's allowed values are ``last`` or
+                                    ``proportional``.
+                                    The default value is ``last`` --missing-splits                    Turns on the missing_splits flag in model creation.
+The model splits can include
-                                    The default value is ``smart`` --evaluate                          Turns on evaluation mode --resume                            Retries command execution --stack-level LEVEL                 Level of the retried command in the stack
+                                    in one of its branches the data with missing values --evaluate                          Turns on evaluation mode --resume                            Retries command execution --stack-level LEVEL                 Level of the retried command in the stack